Tungquan22/Arium/README.md

-# about-Tung-Quan
+# Arium
-A fun langding page that contains some information on terrariums.
+A landing page that contains some information on ariums.

 This project is part of my journey through The Odin Project.
 The specific project can be found here: https://www.theodinproject.com/lessons/foundations-landing-page